prolibperson/Gunz1.5/README.md

 I probably forgot some stuff I did T-T

-Note:
-Changing resolutions might be a bit messed up, will be fixed in the future

 shoutout to ini because without her there wouldnt be any ini files

 # original readme